oscpe262/ansible-role-telegraf/README.md

 # Ansible role 'ansible-role-telegraf'

-An Ansible role for setting up something for whatever purpose.
+An Ansible role for setting up telegraf on monitored nodes.

+This role does not set up a backend, but relies on such to be set up already.

+It is assumed that the backend is an influxdb server.

 ## Requirements
+- A target influxdb

+One of the following:
+- Fedora (Tested on 29+)
+- Raspbian

 ## Role Variables
 | Variable		| Default		| Comments (type) |